-Meridian 7th-12th grade students and their parents can use the information and tools on this page to help obtain and maintain eligibility for Meridian athletics.
-If after reviewing this page you have questions about your eligibility, please email Meridianemail@example.com.
+Meridian 7th-12th grade students and their parents/guardians can use the information and tools on this page to help obtain and maintain eligibility for Meridian Athletics.
+If after reviewing this page you have questions about your eligibility, please email Meridianfirstname.lastname@example.org.

-There are four considerations for maintaining eligibility in Meridian Athletics:
+There are four considerations for establishing and maintaining eligibility in Meridian Athletics:

 - Character Good Standing

 - Physical Eligibility

 Please see the Parent/Student Handbook for school policies.
 Students responsible for an offense or offenses that resulted in two or more days of suspension while enrolled at Meridian School could be removed from the sport's roster and could have all Athletics-related privileges revoked, including but not limited to the right to participate in a team's, sport's or Athletic Department's recognition ceremonies, socials and traditions, such as the opportunity to letter.
 Enforcement will be at the discretion of Meridian Administration who will inform Meridian Athletics of necessary implications.
 Disciplinary offenses that would result in mandatory removal to an alternative placement under TEC Section 37.006 (in a traditional public school) will automatically result in suspension from all Meridian extracurricular activities for a period ranging from one month to the remainder of the school year.

 A valid physical form must be on file with the Athletics Department by the sport's physical form deadline.
 (See your sport's general information webpage for this date.)
 Students cannot participate in any way while not physically eligible.
 This includes practices, clinics, summer training, and tryouts.